semrush/intergalactic/website/docs/components/widget-empty/widget-empty.md

 Show the following instead of the data in this case:

 - an image;
-- text message specifying what user should set up;
+- text message specifying what user should do;
 - an additional button.

-> 💡 We recommend always to show the button in this state.
+> We recommend to show the button in this state.

 | Wide widget                               | Medium widget                                   | Text                                                                                                                                           |
 | ----------------------------------------- | ----------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |